Sample Engagements – Additional Details

 3 – Improved Inter-departmental Coordination

-Situation: The payroll and personnel department in a local agency exchanged information in several areas required high quality and timely operation.
+Situation: The payroll and personnel department in a local agency exchanged information in several areas that required high quality and timely operation.
 Information errors were regularly passed between the two departments.
 Work was frequently rushed or repeated order to meet deadlines.
 The departments’ managers were on poor speaking terms.
 Their hidden agenda was competition for scarce additional headcount.
 This was complicated by disagreement over the location of a key business function.
 The clerical person in charge of this key function required information from both departments, was greatly over worked, and suffering from significant job stress.

 Core Problem: The core problem in this situation was that the staffs of these departments had limited detailed understanding about each other’s job, and so they did not now how their actions affected the other department.
 In addition, the activities of the key business function were not understood in detail by the department managers, so they did not have a basis for discussing how that function should be managed.